top of page

 Understanding Movement Patterns

 Movement patterns are sequences of muscle actions that the body uses to perform skills.
-These can range from the simple act of walking to the complex maneuvers seen in gymnastics or martial arts.
+These actions can range from the simple act of walking to the complex maneuvers seen in gymnastics or martial arts.
 Each involves a series of muscle activations that, once learned, ideally require little conscious effort to perform.

 The Science of Repetition